-- In relation to the Czech Republic Business Unit: - retaining its reference position in banking and insurance services by offering its retail, SME and mid-cap clients a hassle-free, no-frills client experience; - using data and AI to offer personalised solutions proactively to its clients, including via 'Kate', its personalised digital assistant; - continuing the further digitalisation of its services and to introduce new and innovative products and services, including open bank-insurance solutions aimed at boosting the financial well-being of its clients; - concentrating on rolling out straight through processing and further simplifying products, head office, distribution model and branding, in order to enable it to operate even more cost-effectively; - unlocking business potential through advanced use of data and digital lead management, to leverage its position as market leader in home finance and to focus even more strongly on growing the volume and profitability of its insurance offering; - strengthening its business culture and become more flexible, agile and diverse; and - expressing its social engagement by focusing on environmental awareness, financial literacy, entrepreneurship and an ageing population. - In relation to the International Markets Business Unit (excluding Ireland): - the updated KBC Group strategy presents a number of challenges for all countries including the business unit, including: - developing new and unique 'bank-insurance+' propositions;
+- In relation to the Czech Republic Business Unit: - To retain our reference position in banking and insurance services by offering our retail, SME and mid-cap clients a hassle-free, no-frills client experience. - To use data and AI to offer personalised solutions proactively to our clients, including via Kate, our personalised digital assistant. - To continue the further digitalisation and to introduce new and innovative products and services, including open bank-insurance solutions aimed at boosting the financial wellbeing of our clients.

-- continuing to digitally upgrade their distribution model; - driving the volume of straight-through and scalable processing; - increasing capacity in relation to data and AI to enable them to proactively offer relevant and personalised solutions; - selectively expanding activities with a view to securing a top-three position in banking and a top-four position in insurance; and - implementing a socially responsible approach in all countries, with a particular focus on environmental awareness, financial literacy, entrepreneurship and health. - the updated KBC Group strategy presents the following country-specific challenges: - becoming the leader in the area of innovation in Hungary.
-KBC Group is aiming to raise profitability by targeting income through client acquisition in all banking segments and through more intensive cross-selling.
-It also aims to expand its insurance activities substantially, primarily through sales at bank branches and, for non-life insurance, via both online and traditional brokers. - maintaining robust growth in strategic products in Slovakia (i.e. home loans, consumer finance, SME funding, leasing and insurance), partly through cross-selling to group clients and via digital channels.
-Other priorities include the sale of funds and increased fee income. - focusing as regards the banking business in Bulgaria on increasing the Group's share of the lending market in all segments, while applying a robust risk framework.
-The KBC Group's insurer, DZI, is likewise maintaining its goal of growing faster than the market in both life and non-life insurance, via the KBC Bank NV and other channels.
+- To concentrate on rolling out straight-through processing and further simplifying our products, our head office, and our distribution model, in order to enable us to operate even more cost-effectively. - To further increase the client base and further strengthen our market position, especially in insurance and investment services. - To strengthen our business culture based on the values responsive, respectful and results-driven. - To become the reference in advisory services in terms of climate change and sustainable lending and investments.
+To also express our social engagement by focusing on financial literacy, entrepreneurship, population ageing and cybersecurity. - In relation to the International Markets Business Unit: - The group strategy presents a number of challenges for all countries in the business unit, viz.: - To develop new and unique 'bank-insurance+' propositions. - To continue digitally upgrading our distribution model. - To drive up the volume of straight-through and scalable processing. - To increase the capacity in relation to data and AI to enable us to proactively offer relevant and personalised solutions. - To selectively expand our activities with a view to securing a top-three position in banking as well as in insurance. - To implement a socially responsible approach in all countries, with a particular focus on environmental awareness, financial literacy, entrepreneurship and health. - Country-specific: - To become the undisputed leader in the area of innovation in Hungary.
+We are aiming to raise profitability by targeting income through vigorous client acquisition in all banking segments and through more intensive cross-selling.
+We also aim to expand our insurance activities substantially, primarily through sales at bank branches for life insurance and via both online and agents, brokers and bank branches for non-life insurance. - To maintain our robust growth in strategic products in Slovakia (i.e. home loans, consumer finance, SME funding, leasing and insurance), partly through cross-selling to group clients and via digital channels.
+Other priorities include the sale of funds and increased fee income. - In Bulgaria we focus on the merger between UBB and the acquired Raiffeisenbank Bulgaria to create the leading bank in Bulgaria, including in the area of digitalisation and innovation, and the reference in bank-insurance in all segments.
+Our insurer, DZI, is likewise maintaining its goal of growing faster than the market in both life and non-life insurance.

-In November 2021, the Group reached agreement on another acquisition in Bulgaria: Raiffeisenbank (Bulgaria), a universal bank in Bulgaria offering private individuals, SMEs and corporate entities a full range of banking, asset management, leasing and insurance services.
-Upon completion of the transaction (expected later in 2022) - which is currently pending the supervisory authority's approval - the plan is to merge Raiffeisenbank (Bulgaria) and UBB.
-The combined entity will have an estimated market share of roughly 18% in terms of assets and the acquisition will also create ample opportunity for insurance cross-selling with DZI.
-An overview of the KBC Bank Group's recent acquisitions is set out in the "We focus on sustainable and profitable growth" section of the Issuer's 2021 Annual Report, which is incorporated by reference into this Base Prospectus as set out in the section entitled "Documents Incorporated by Reference" on page 203 and following of this Base Prospectus.
+An overview of the KBC Bank Group's recent acquisitions is set out in the "We focus on sustainable and profitable growth" section of the Issuer's 2022 Annual Report, which is incorporated by reference into this Base Prospectus as set out in the section entitled "Documents Incorporated by Reference" on page 209 and following of this Base Prospectus.